401(k) Contribution Limits for 2024 and 2025

 • The IRS allows an extra catch-up contribution of $7,500 for those 50 or older.

-• The 401(k)-contribution limit for 2024 is $30,500 if you are 50 years old or older.
+• The 401(k)-contribution limit for 2025 is $23,500 if you are under 50 years old.

 • Contributing to a 401(k) plan is often a cornerstone of sound retirement planning.

 Over the last several decades, defined benefit plans have decreased steadily while defined contribution plans, such as 401(k) plans, have increased significantly in popularity among employers.
-A 401(k) plan is a retirement savings plan offered by employers to help employees save for retirement.
-If your employer offers a 401(k) plan, you can make tax-free contributions to your plan each year.
+A 401(k) plan is a retirement savings plan employers offer to help employees save for retirement.
+If your employer offers a 401(k) plan, you can make tax-free 401(k) contributions to your plan each year.
 The IRS sets limits on these tax-free contributions each year.

 If you meet the minimum contribution amounts set by your employer, you can also be eligible to receive matching contributions from your employer.
-These matching contributions are tax-free contributions made by your employer to your retirement savings account.
+These matching contributions are tax-free contributions your employer makes to your retirement savings account.
 Matching contributions are essentially free money and can help your savings compound quickly over time.
 The IRS also caps how much you and your employer can contribute to your account each year.

-Employee 401(k) Contribution Limits for 2024
+2024 and 2025 Employee 401(k) Contribution Limits

-2023 Limit 2024 Limit
+2024 Limit 2025 Limit

-Employee Contribution Limit $22,500 $23,000
+Employee Contribution Limit $23,000 $23,500

 Catch-up Contribution Limit (For Those 50 or Older) $7,500 $7,500

-Total Employee Contribution Limit $30,000 $30,500
+Total Employee Contribution Limit $30,500 $31,000

 Source: Internal Revenue Service [1][2]

-For the tax year 2024, the 401(k)-contribution limit for employees is $23,000, and for those eligible for the catch-up contribution (if you are 50 years or older) the catch-up limit is $7,500.
-The total contribution limit for employees for 2024 is either $23,000 or $30,500.
+For the tax year 2025, the 401(k)-contribution limit for employees is $23,500, and for those eligible for the catch-up contribution (if you are 50 years or older), the catch-up limit is $7,500.
+The total contribution limit for employees for 2024 is either $23,500 or $31,000.

-Smart Money -> What is the 4% Rule
+Related: What Is the 4% Rule

 The good news is that your employee contribution limits are cumulative for the year.
 As a result, if you have multiple 401(k) plans, the limit applies to your total cumulative contributions.
 If you change employers, you can still reach the maximum employee contributions at your new employer.

-Employee + Employer Combined 401(k) Contribution Limits for 2024
+Employee + Employer Combined 401(k) Contribution Limits for 2024 and 2025

 To incentivize savings for retirement, almost all employers with a 401(k) program offer contributions in one form or another to employees.
-According to Vanguard, 95% of employers provide matching or non-matching contributions to employees [2].
-This is terrific news for you and your retirement savings.
-However, like with individual contribution limits, the IRS caps how much you and your employer can collectively put into your 401(k) account each year.
+According to Vanguard, 95% of employers provide matching or non-matching contributions to employees [3].

-2023 Limit 2024 Limit
+2024 Limit 2025 Limit

-Employee + Employer Contribution Limits $66,000 $69,000
+Employee + Employer Contribution Limits $69,000 $70,000

-Total with Catch-up Contribution Limit (For Those 50 or Older) $73,500 $76,500
+Total with Catch-up Contribution Limit (For Those 50 or Older) $76,500 $77,500

 Source: Internal Revenue Service [1]

-For 2024, the total amount you and your employer can contribute to your 401(k) is $69,000 or $76,500 for eligible employees 50 or older.
+For 2025, the total amount you and your employer can contribute to your 401(k) is $70,000 or $77,500 for eligible employees 50 or older.

-Smart Money -> Do You Need a Roth IRA?
+Read Also: Do You Need a Roth IRA?

 What Happens If You Contribute Too Much to Your 401(k)?